 We are subject to financial market risks, including changes in interest rates.
 While we expect that ultimately approximately 20% of the loans in our portfolio will be made at fixed rates, with approximately 80% made at variable rates, currently substantially all of our investment portfolio is at variable rates.
-Our portfolio has approximately 54% of the total loan portfolio cost basis at variable rates with a floor, approximately 2% of the total loan portfolio cost basis at variable rates with a floor and ceiling, 43% of the total loan portfolio cost basis at variable rates, and 1% at fixed rates.
+Our portfolio has approximately 54% of the total loan portfolio cost basis at variable rates with a floor, approximately 2% of the total loan portfolio cost basis at variable rates, and 1% at fixed rates.
 General interest rate fluctuations may have a substantial negative impact on our investments and investment opportunities and, accordingly have a material adverse effect on our investment objectives and our rate of return on invested capital.
 Our variable based loans have rates associated with either the current Prime Rate or LIBOR.
 In addition, an increase in interest rates would make it more expensive to use debt for our financing needs, if any.